hantsy/building-restful-apis-with-springmvc-gitbook/swagger.md

 3. View REST APIs in swagger ui.

-	Starts up applications.
+	Starts up this application via command line.

 		mvn tomcat7:run //or mvn spring-boot:run

 	Open browser and navigate [http://localhost:8080/angularjs-springmvc-sample/swagger-ui.html](http://localhost:8080/angularjs-springmvc-sample/swagger-ui.html).

-	You will see screen like the following.
+	You will see the screen like the following.

 	![Swagger-ui](swagger-ui.png)

 ## Documents REST APIs in static docs

-In the above steps, the Swagger Schema definition is generated at runtime, you can get the content via link:[http://localhost:8080/angularjs-springmvc-sample/v2/api-docs?group=public-api](http://localhost:8080/angularjs-springmvc-sample/v2/api-docs?group=public-api).
+In the above steps, the Swagger schema definition is generated at runtime, you can get the content via link:[http://localhost:8080/angularjs-springmvc-sample/v2/api-docs?group=public-api](http://localhost:8080/angularjs-springmvc-sample/v2/api-docs?group=public-api).
 You will see the complete Swagger schema definition.

 ![swagger schema](swagger-schema.png)

 You can save this page content as a json file and upload to [http://editor.swagger.io](http://editor.swagger.io) and edit it online.

-The Swagger schema definition generation will consume lots of resourcs at runtime.
-But, with the help of Springfox and [Swagger2Markup project](https://github.com/Swagger2Markup/swagger2marku), the schema definition can generated as a file, and converted to asciidocs, and with `asciidoctor-maven-plugin`, the asciidocs can be generated into static HTML5 or PDF files.
+The Swagger schema definition generation will consume lots of system resourcs at runtime.

+Combined with Springfox, [Swagger2Markup project](https://github.com/Swagger2Markup/swagger2marku), and [Spring RestDocs](http://projects.spring.io/spring-restdocs/), the Swagger schema definition can be converted to asciidocs, and with `asciidoctor-maven-plugin`, the asciidocs can be generated into static HTML5 or PDF files.

-1. Add `swagger2-markup` and `asciidoctor` maven plugins into `pom.xml` file.
+1. Add `swagger2-markup-maven-plugin` into *pom.xml* file.

 		<!-- First, use the swagger2markup plugin to generate asciidoc -->
 		<plugin>